 Churchill, the so well-known British politician, said that once you do a good thing you already created a tradition!

-This is why we have decided to organize a new symposium (Zurich, March 8-9, 2019), with the same theme, but more comprehensive and covering more of this interesting field of ambulatory anesthesia.
+This is why we decided to organize a new symposium (Zurich, March 8-9, 2019), with the same focus, this time even more comprehensive, covering more of the interesting field of ambulatory anesthesia.

-The 2019 symposium will be organized in conjunction with the American Society for Ambulatory Anesthesia (SAMBA) and we do hope to host some of its prominent speakers in our scientific program.
+The 2019 symposium will be organized in conjunction with the American Society for Ambulatory Anesthesia (SAMBA) and we are confident to host some of its prominent speakers in our scientific program

-The organizing committee hopes that by having a second symposium on this theme, it would become a real tradition in the professional landscape of Europe and it would attract specialists from all over the countries, involved in the field of ambulatory anesthesia and analgesia.
+The organizing committee aims to instill a real tradition in the professional landscape of Europe by having a second symposium on this topic and will therefore attract specialists from all over the countries, involved in the field of ambulatory anesthesia and analgesia.

 Prof Dr Gabriel M. Gurman